plivo/plivo-go/README.md

 ```

 ### More examples
-Refer to the [Plivo API Reference](https://api-reference.plivo.com/latest/go/introduction/overview) for more examples.
-Also refer to the [guide to setting up dev environment](https://developers.plivo.com/getting-started/setting-up-dev-environment/) on [Plivo Developers Portal](https://developers.plivo.com) to setup a simple Go server & use it to test out your integration in under 5 minutes.
+More examples are available [here](https://github.com/plivo/plivo-examples-go).
+Also refer to the [guides for configuring the Go server to run various scenarios](https://www.plivo.com/docs/sms/quickstart/go-server/) & use it to test out your integration in under 5 minutes.

 ## Reporting issues
 Report any feedback or problems with this version by [opening an issue on Github](https://github.com/plivo/plivo-go/issues).